Denotational Semantics for Probabilistic and Concurrent Programs: Operations on Pomset with Formulae: Examples

 As defined in \Cref{fig:trace-sem}, the semantics of this program is given by the following fixed point:

 By the Kleene fixed point theorem, the least fixed point above is given by the supremum over all the finite iterations of $\Phi_{\tuple{a, b}}$ applied to $\bot_\pom$.
-Unrolling this definition several times, we get the following chain:

-The supremum of this chain is clearly an infinite structure with a terminating branch for each $n\in \mathbb N$, and an infinitely ascending spine.
-The $\bot$ node is pushed to a progressively higher level after each unrolling, so in the supremum it does not appear at all.

-Now suppose that we would like to sequentially compose another action after the loops, to obtain the following program:
+Unrolling this definition several times, we get the chains shown in \Cref{sec:pomset-semantics}.
+Now suppose that we would like to sequentially compose another action after the loops, to obtain the program: $ (\whl ba) \;\; ; \;\; a' $.
 According to the definition of sequential composition from \Cref{sec:seq}, the semantics of this program is obtained by composing a copy of $a'$ after each branch of $\de{\whl ba}$.
-As we just saw, the branches of $\de{\whl ba}$ correspond to all of the terminating traces of the loop, and therefore we make countably many copies of $a'$.
+As we just saw, the branches of $\de{\whl ba}$ correspond to all of the terminating traces of the loop, and therefore we make countably many copies of $a'$, as shown in the first option below.
 We investigated the possibility of defining sequential composition without such a copying, similar to what was done for finite structures in \cite{zilberstein2024probabilistic}.
 However, this approach does not translate to the infinite case.
-To see why not, consider the following structure, obtained by composing $a'$ after $\whl ba$, without copying.
+To see why not, consider the second option below structure, obtained by composing $a'$ after $\whl ba$, without copying.

 The node labelled as $a'$ is not finitely preceded; it has countably many predecessors, one for each terminating branch of the loop.
-Relaxing the finitely preceded requirement for \lpof s is not an option; it breaks many of the proofs from Appendix \ref{sec:approx}, preventing us from approximating a pomset using finite structures and invalidating the extension lemma.
+Relaxing the finitely preceded requirement for \lpof s is not an option; it breaks many of the proofs from \Aref{sec:approx}, preventing us from approximating a pomset using finite structures and invalidating the extension lemma.
 Without the extension lemma, it is unclear how linearization could be defined, as well-founded recursion relies on the structure being finite.
 Scott continuity of sequential composition comes into question as well.
 Scott continuity of $\fatsemi$ means that the following equation holds:

 We investigated two possible expansions for the latter expression.
 The first possibility retained the requirement that nothing can proceed $\bot$; it is shown as the sequence below, ignoring the grey dotted arrows.
 The second possibility allowed $\bot$ nodes to have successors, and is shown below, where the grey dotted arrows indicate standard causality.